demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-EnemySoundFixes/README.md

   - Fixed "scurry" sounds sometimes playing while not walking
   - Scurry sounds now properly re-randomize their pitch when they play
   - Failsafe to prevent tulip snakes from making noises after death
+  - Fixed missing hit sound effect
 - Kidnapper fox
   - Fixed hurt sound not playing after tongue is broken
   - Fixed hurt sound playing when attacking its dead body
   - Fixed death sound sometimes not playing
   - Fixed "growling" sound sometimes getting stuck when not dragging a player
   - Fixed drooling after being killed
+  - Fixed other enemies' dead bodies playing hit sounds when fox stepped on them
+- Maneaters
+  - Fixed several sounds (footsteps, mandible clicking, etc.) still playing after death

+## Other
+Despite the (now outdated) name, this mod also fixes a few other sounds unrelated to enemies:
+- Players
+  - Fixed fall damage not playing its special sound effect (except when crashing the jetpack)
+  - Fixed overlapping hit sound when attacked with shovel/knife
+- Cruiser
+  - Fixed the "engine stalling" sound getting stuck if you turn the key for too long, even if you release it and turn it again
+  - Fixed the engine rev sound effect playing multiple times when turning the key in quick succession
+  - Fixed the engine rev sound effect continuing after the ignition finally starts
+  - Fixed crash sounds restarting constantly each time the Cruiser collides with something (instead of stacking with each other)
+  - Fixed tire contact audio still playing while the car is midair
+  - Fixed warning alarm playing while car is attached to the magnet (and immune to damage)
+  - Added config setting to mute Cruiser audio in orbit (engine, horn, radio, etc.)
+- Fixed the garage door on Experimentation not playing sounds when it slides closed